rj67/germVar2/README.md

 * list_goi -- candidate gene list
 * all_tcga -- all the sample metadata
-* LoF_rv, LoF_lf, nsSNP_rv, nsSNP_lf -- all the truncation and missense, rare and low frequency variants, variant centric dataframe
+* LoF_var, nsSNP_var -- all the truncation and missense variants, variant centric dataframe

 Main functions